COALAIP/specs/data-structure/README.md

     ],
     "@type": "Book",
     "name": "The Fellowship of the Ring",
-    "manifestationOfWork": { "/": "<hash pointing to a CreativeWork object>" }, "isManifestation": true,
-    "isPartOf" { "/": "<hash pointing to a CreativeWork object>" }, "author": { "/": "<hash pointing to a Person or Organization object>" }, "datePublished": "29-07-1954",
+    "manifestationOfWork": { "/": "<hash pointing to a AbstractWork object>" }, "isPartOf" { "/": "<hash pointing to a CreativeWork object>" }, "author": { "/": "<hash pointing to a Person or Organization object>" }, "datePublished": "29-07-1954",